karmab/kcli-plan-samples/openshift4/baremetal/README.md

 ## Purpose

 This repository provides a plan which deploys a vm where
-- openshift-baremetal-install is downloaded or compiled from source (with an additional list of PRS to apply)
+- openshift-baremetal-install is downloaded or compiled from source (with an additional list of PR numbers to apply)
 - stop the nodes to deploy through ipmi
 - launch the install against a set of baremetal nodes